JohnXLivingston/peertube-plugin-livechat/documentation/conversejs.md

-# Use an external XMPP server
+# Connect to an existing XMPP server with ConverseJS

+If you have an XMPP server, and don't want to provide a web chat application by yourself, you can use the builtin ConverseJS implementation.

+ConverseJS is an Free and Open Source Javascript library to connect to Jabber/XMPP servers.

 **Important Note**: If you don't have a running XMPP server, here is a **[tutorial to install Prosody XMPP Server](./tutorials/prosody.md) on your Peertube instance**.

 ## Plugin Settings

-### Common settings
+### Chat mode

-First you have to configure [common settings](./common.md).

-Then, left settings related to the [builtin prosody](./prosody.md) blank, and fill following settings according to this page.

-### Use builtin ConverseJS

-Check this checkbox to use this mode.

-If you have an XMPP server, and don't want to provide a webchat application by yourself, you can use the builtin ConverseJS implementation.

-If you don't have a running XMPP server, you can use [this tutorial](./tutorials/prosody.md) to setup Prosody Server on your Peertube's instance.

-You have to fill the following parameters:
+Just select «Connect to an existing XMPP server with ConverseJS» as chat mode.

-#### Builtin webchat: XMPP service server (mandatory)
+#### XMPP service server (mandatory)

 The XMPP server.
 For example: ```peertube.im.your_domain```.